Marantz Professional PMD-526C Compact Disc Player Reviewed

 Some Things You Might Not Like About the Marantz PMD-526C

 • Since the unit only features analog outputs, you don’t have the option to add an external DAC if you want to upsample the content or color the sound of the music differently than the way the internal DAC performs.
 If you know you’re going to use an external DAC in your rig from the start, there are less expensive CD players or transports that may use a cheaper internal DAC but offer direct digital audio output.
 My colleague Steven Stone recently did an article on a very inexpensive system that he bought for his nephew and his wife as a wedding present.
-He paired the $119 Sony BDP-S6700 Blu-ray disc player (using its an optical digital output) with a $119 Schiit Audio Modi 3 DAC (buy at Amazon), which would carry a similar overall cost as the PMD-526C.
+He paired the $119 Sony BDP-S6700 Blu-ray disc player (using its an optical digital output) with a $119 Schiit Audio Modi 3 DAC (read the review), which would carry a similar overall cost as the PMD-526C.

 • This player doesn’t spin the high-resolution SACD or DVD-Audio formats.
 These are technically obsolete audio formats, but many audiophiles still cling to these discs, as opposed to streaming content in hi-res.
 If you’re one of those folks, this isn’t the right disc player for you.